BeyondScheme/BeyondScheme.github.io/_posts/2016-11-07-angular2-discussion-portal.md

 {% endhighlight %}

 ### 3. Directories structure
-While writing first application in angular2 I was wondering what is the best practise for files structure in the repository.
-During working with angular2 I worked out structure which is simple and easy to maintain while adding new functionalities.
+While writing first application in Angular 2 I was wondering what is the best practise for files structure in the repository.
+During working with Angular 2 I worked out structure which is simple and easy to maintain while adding new functionalities.

 <img src="/images/blog/posts/angular2-discussion-portal/packages_structure.png"/>

 I have three main directories:

 * html - to keep all html files, divided by pages and components.
 When the new component on dashboard is created new file is added to `html\dashboard`.
 * scss - all scss files.
-Lack of division by components, because basically each page has one scss file.
+Divided only by pages.
+Main file [_app.scss_](https://github.com/BeyondScheme/angular2-discussion-portal/blob/master/src/scss/app.scss) imports all others scss files.
 * ts - typescripts files, divided by pages and type of classes (components/services/models).
 I also have `shared` directory which contains all code shared between different pages.